1 city, 1 voting place: Kentucky braces for lines in primary

-LOUISVILLE, Ky.
-(AP) — With only one polling place designated for Louisville on Tuesday, voters who didn’t cast mail-in ballots or show up early could face long lines in Kentucky’s primary election, the latest to unfold in a pandemic that has triggered unprecedented election disruptions across the country.
+LOUISVILLE, KY (AP) — With only one polling place designated Tuesday for Louisville, a city of 600,000 people, voters who didn’t cast mail-in ballots or show up early could face long lines in Kentucky’s primary, the latest to unfold as the pandemic triggers unprecedented election disruptions across the country.

-The outcome of a competitive Democratic U.S. Senate primary could hang in the balance if Election Day turnout is hampered in Louisville — the hometown of Charles Booker, who has mounted a strong late challenge against presumed frontrunner Amy McGrath.
+The outcome of a competitive Democratic U.S. Senate primary could hang in the balance if Election Day turnout is hampered in Louisville — the hometown of Charles Booker, who’s mounted a strong late challenge against presumed front-runner Amy McGrath.

 “If Charles Booker barely loses, I think the integrity of that election is in question,” Republican state Rep. Jason Nemes said Monday.

-The winner of the primary will go against Senate Republican leader Mitch McConnell, who isn’t expected to see a serious GOP primary challenge, in November.
+The primary’s winner will go against Senate Republican leader Mitch McConnell, who isn’t expected to see a serious GOP primary challenge, in November.

+The state’s Republican secretary of state, Michael Adams, said he’s “cautiously optimistic” long lines won’t force people to wait hours before voting in Louisville, where the only in-person Election Day voting place is at the state fairgrounds.

 Many states pushed their elections back to manage an onslaught of poll worker cancellations and consolidation of polling places.
 They also sought time to push more voters to cast absentee ballots.

-State board of elections spokesman John Conklin said he hopes the consolidation plan will have a “minimal” impact on voter turnout and access.

-State election workers were trying to get 1.8 million absentee ballots into the hands of New Yorkers.
-County boards of elections have scrambled to process 11 times as many ballot applications as they did for the 2016 primaries without any extra state funding, Conklin said.

-In Louisville, a city of 600,000, the only in-person voting place on Election Day is at the state fairgrounds.
-Despite waves of mail-in voting, some were bracing for long lines and frustration.
+Despite waves of mail-in voting, some braced for long lines and frustration.

 “There will be a number of people who want to vote tomorrow but will be discouraged from voting because it’s much too difficult,” Nemes said.

-That’s of particular concern for Booker, who is Black and is counting on a high turnout in Louisville.
+That’s of particular concern for Booker, who’s Black and counting on a high turnout in Louisville.
 He said his campaign would “keep a watchful eye” and stands ready to mount a legal challenge if needed.

 “There should not have only been one location,” Booker said.
 “That will just naturally disenfranchise folks.”